Fluorescence Correlation Spectroscopy (FCS) – Principles, Analysis, and Applications

 What are some common applications of FCS?

 Fluorescence Correlation Spectroscopy has evolved into a cornerstone technique in molecular and cellular biophysics, chemical biology, and quantitative imaging.
-Originally developed to measure diffusion coefficients of molecules in solution, FCS now serves as a versatile analytical tool for probing molecular dynamics, interactions, and populations – across environments ranging from dilute buffer to the complex interior of live cells.
+Originally developed to measure diffusion coefficients of molecules in solution, FCS now serves as a versatile analytical tool for probing molecular dynamics, interactions, and stoichiometries – across environments ranging from dilute buffer to complex matrices such as serum or cell lysates.

-By detecting real-time fluorescence fluctuations from individual molecules diffusing through a defined observation volume, FCS provides quantitative, high-resolution data on concentration, mobility, and reaction kinetics, with applications spanning fundamental research and drug discovery.
+By detecting real-time fluorescence fluctuations from individual molecules diffusing through a defined observation volume, FCS provides quantitative, high-resolution data on concentration, diffusion speed, and reaction kinetics, with applications spanning fundamental research and drug discovery.

 Below are key domains where FCS has a transformative impact: